-Begin by taking your active dry yeast and mixing it with your sugar in a tall container.
-It should be able to hold at least 2 litres (I used a large beer mug from Germany since I have no clear glass measuring containers or bowls!!).
+Begin by taking your active dry yeast and mixing it with your sugar in a deep bowl or other tall container.
 Add the warm water to the yeast and stir it once to make sure all the yeast is mixed with water and not clumped together.

 Make sure that the water is WARM.
 A littler warmer then lukewarm is perfect but not hot, generally between 105F and 110F.
 If you use hot water you will kill the yeast (120F+), which is, believe it or not, a living fungi.
 Use water that is to cold, and the yeast will not activate.
 It needs the warmth and moisture to wake up, and the sugar to feed on and begin fermentation. – Chef Markus

 You will see the yeast start to froth and bubble as it feeds on the sugar.
 The warmer the water the faster this process will go.
 Make sure you can easily hold your hand in the water without burning yourself.
 This is called blooming or activating your yeast.

-While the yeast is happily frothing away, measure out your flour and mix it with the butter (or oil), and salt.
+While the yeast is happily frothing away, measure out your flour and salt.

 Tip: Don't add your salt to the water/ sugar mix at the start, as it can inhibit the growth of the yeast.

 If using a stand mixer like I did with my Kitchen Aid, you will want the dough to pull away from the sides without leaving behind any flour or gloopy mess on the sides of the bowl.
 The dough should be soft and elastic without overly sticking to you hands.

 If mixing the dough by hand in a bowl, simply get it to a point where it holds together in a ball, and then place it on a floured surface to continue kneading the dough.